dcrypt11/etcmc-node-info/README.md

 ## How to use
 - Make sure to have your pc resolution set to 1920x1080
-- Make sure to have ETCMC Geth running in full screen
+- Make sure to have ETCMC Geth running in full screen in the foreground
 - Run the script just by doble-clicking on **node-info.py** or from cmd with: **python node-info.py**
 - Minimize the running script cmd window
+- Leave the ETCMC Geth running in the foreground
 - View your json node info by opening a browser and loading http://localhost:8080<br>You can also view the same info in your home network, using the local IP of your device and port 8080 (for example http://192.168.0.101:8080)

 ## Additional options